Romchik38/CheckoutShippingComment/readme.md

 Features:

-- a comment filed is displayed for guests and customers with new address & not save in address book checkbox on shipping step
+- a comment field is displayed on the shipping step for guests and customers ( with new address )
-- show comment in admin ( Sales => Orders => click View on any Order => check Shipping Address)
+- show comment in admin ( Sales => Orders => click View on any Order => check Shipping Address )

 ## Status